Contractor-x/Contractor-x/README.md

 _"The rules of computing don’t apply to me… I’m LIMITLESS."_

 🎯 **My goal?**
-To push the boundaries of **code, cybersecurity, and finance**, building solutions that others wouldn’t dare to imagine an implement.
+To push the boundaries of **coding, cybersecurity, and finance**, building solutions that others wouldn’t dare to imagine.

 ---